-History of St. John's Episcopal Church - Austin
+History of St. John's Episcopal Church - Austin, Texas

 The Reverend Malcolm Riker founded St. John’s Episcopal Church on December 8, 1960.
 The first congregation was a “home church” which met in a residence on Caddo Street approximately two miles east of the present site.
 St. John’s was one of the four “Gospel” churches that Father Riker started.

-In 1987 the fourth and most major structural addition to the original church building was undertaken.
-This last addition was completed under the leadership of the Reverend Murray Powell, who became vicar in 1984 and stayed at St. John’s until October of 1992.
+In 1987 a major structural addition to the original church building was undertaken.
+This was completed under the leadership of the Reverend Murray Powell, who became vicar in 1984 and stayed at St. John’s until October of 1992.
 The Reverend Paul Taft became the 8th vicar of St. John’s in December 1992 and became St. John’s first rector when St. John’s became a parish at the annual church council held in Tyler in February 1995.

 In February 1999, the Reverend Albert R. Rodriguez became the first priest St. John’s has chosen through a search committee.
 Under Father Al’s leadership, the congregation built a new worship space behind the original building.
 The new sanctuary was dedicated in September 2004, with Bishop Don Wimberly officiating.
 The original church building was remodeled to become the present parish hall.